-Big Brother, a summer series aired on CBS annually, is one of my favorite shows on TV.
-I almost always watch each season in anticipation of the new themes and game play twists.
+Big Brother, a summer series aired on CBS annually, is one of my favorite shows.
+I almost always watch each season in anticipation of the new themes and gameplay twists.
 Although this is reality TV, there are some uncanny parallels to the real world.
-Further, there are many lessons to be learned from the players of the game and how it can further you in the workplace.
+Further, there are many lessons to be learned from the players of the game and how it can further you in the real world.

-So the way it works….I’m going to give you bullet points to keep it short.
+So the way it works….I’ll give you bullet points to keep it short.

-- 16 people live in a house together with no contact to the outside world.
+- 16 strangers live in a house together with no contact to the outside world for a max of 90 days.

-- They play weekly competitions for power to evict a house guest, secure safety and get ahead.
+- They play weekly competitions for power to evict a house guest, secure safety or assign punishments.
+These range from grueling physical to mental activities.

 - The last man or woman standing wins $500,000.